Mental Health Facilities Miller, SD

 Abbott House - 74.3 miles from Miller, SD

 Abbott House is a mental health treatment center in Mitchell, SD, located at 909 Court Merrill Street, 57301 zip code area.
 Abbott House provides residential treatment.
-Abbott House offers trauma therapy, individual psychotherapy and activity therapy to young adults and children / adolescents.
-Abbott House also supports children/adolescents with serious emotional disturbance, LGBT and people with PTSD.
-Additional services at Abbott House consist of therapeutic foster care, case management and diet and exercise counseling.
+Abbott House offers activity therapy, individual psychotherapy and psychotropic medication to children / adolescents and young adults.
+Abbott House also supports people with trauma, LGBT and clients referred from the court/judicial system.
+Additional services at Abbott House consist of case management, integrated primary care services and family psychoeducation.

 Learn More